Evil Dead Rise: Release

-The film was originally set for a streaming-only release on HBO Max, but was switched to a theatrical release in August 2022 as part of a restructuring plan for film distribution at Warner Bros. that would see the studio relying less on HBO Max-only releases and more on theatrical releases.
+The film was originally set for a streaming-only release on HBO Max, but was switched to a theatrical release in August 2022 because of positive test screenings and the restructuring plan for film distribution at Warner Bros.
+Pictures that would see the studio relying less on HBO Max-only releases and more on theatrical releases.
+The film was theatrically released in the United States on April 21, 2023, by Warner Bros.